haleyheshelman/376-AscensionBoardGame/README.md

 Netta - Test Engineer: Added image of opponents cards (can only see the back of the cards, since you aren't supposed to know what cards your opponent has).

 Milestone: Constructs
-Charlie - Software Engineer: Assissted Netta in implementing constructs through Behavior Driven Development Netta - Software Engineer: Implemented Constructs through Behavior Driven Development (use of cucumber).
+Charlie - Software Engineer: Assisted Netta in implementing constructs through Behavior Driven Development Netta - Software Engineer: Implemented Constructs through Behavior Driven Development (use of cucumber).

+Final Milestone: THE END
+Netta - Software Engineer: Worked with Chase to get the i18n code to work.

 -----------------------------------
 Final Feature List: